Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 17 March 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including EU member companies and Serbia and Ukraine member companies) was 349 TWh.
+- As of 17 March 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) and the United Kingdom was 349 TWh.
 The inventories were 21.0% down from the previous month and 44.0% lower year-on-year, and 49.1 TWh lower than the five-year (2016-2020) average.
 On 17 March 2021, although the working gas volume in storage represented 32% of the capacity and was much lower than 56% one year earlier, it was just slightly lower than the average on the same day over the past five years of 36%.

 - Withdrawal in the winter of 2020-2021 will increase significantly to approximately 760 TWh because of the colder weather in Europe, the largest withdrawal in three winters after 773 TWh registered in the winter of 2017-2018.
 Although during the refilling season in 2019 a lot of natural gas was stored to take advantage of the seasonal spread of natural gas prices, due to the warm winter in the demand area the withdrawal in the winter of 2019-2020 was only 485 TWh.